trevor-trinh/exchange/README.md

 ![Architecture](./.github/assets/architecture.png)

-This exchange is built as a high-performance trading system with the following components:
+This exchange is built as a clean trading system with the following components:

 - **Backend**
   - **API**: REST and WebSocket APIs with multi-language SDK support